TahjayThompson/info2180-lab2/README.md

-# info2180-lab2
+# INFO2180 Lab 2

-info2180-lab2 for web developement
+This is Lab 2 for Tahjay Thompson